etopian/wordpressdocker/docs/index.md

 ### Have issues, comments or questions: https://github.com/etopian/docker-wordpress/issues

 ---
 Docker DOES NOT own, operate, license, sponsors or authorizes this site.
-Docker® is a registered trademark of Docker, Inc. dockerwordpress.com WordPress Tutorial is not affiliated with Docker, Inc.
+Docker® is a registered trademark of Docker, Inc. wordpressdocker.com Unofficial WordPress Docker Tutorial is not affiliated with Docker, Inc.